FriendsOfCake/awesome-cakephp/README.md

 > For those wondering; this list differs from plugins.cakephp.org by supporting
 > plugin subparts (instead of only the whole plugin/repo), more granular
-> grouping and the primary focus on task specific functionality.
+> grouping and the primary focus on task-specific functionality.

 ## Table of Contents